oguzhankurtulus/oguzhankurtulus/README.md

 >>>
 Hi, this is Oğuzhan,

-i am on my way to learn new technologies about software,
+i am on my way to learn new software technologies,

-keep following me for new repos
+keep following me
 >>>

 1. Frontend